imirjar/rb-auth/README.md

 1) memory - is a fake storage for developing mode only
 2) psql - postgresql database

-You can make your custom connection, witch realize internal/service/service.go -> "storage" interface
+You can make your custom connection, which realize internal/service/service.go -> "storage" interface

 ## Service
 1) Authentificate -